RANGE FORD DOMESTIC COMPETITION INFORMATION

 Players wishing to play up an age group (e.g. an Under 14s player wishing to play Under 16s) may do so provided they are not going up more than two age groups (e.g. an Under 14s player wishing to play Under 20s or seniors).
 Players who wish to play up more than two age groups must be approved by the Competition Group prior to playing up.
 Part of the approval process will require the player’s parent/guardian providing KDBA with their written consent to their child playing in a higher age group.

 KDBA understands that there may be extenuating reasons a player may want to play in an age group that they are too old for.
 In such circumstances, KDBA will investigate the circumstances and, if deemed appropriate, may grant an exemption for that player to play down.
 KDBA will take into consideration a number of factors when determining such exemptions and may revoke the exemption at any time.
-To request an exemption team managers or coaches must email us explaining the circumstances behind the request as well as any other relevant information.
+To request an exemption a Club representative must email us explaining the circumstances behind the request, provide a medical certificate as well as any other relevant information that may support the exemption.
 KDBA will then provide a written response to the request.
 Players may not play down until an exemption has been granted.

 AUTOMATIC SUSPENSION RULE